No. You must be a U.S. Citizen to register and vote.

 17 year olds who will be 18 by the November election are eligible to register and vote in the Primary election.
 However, they are not permitted to vote on any public question on the ballot.
 A special 17 year old ballot that does not include the public question(s) is available for those voters.

-A voter with a disability or who is unable to read or write English may designate anyone to assist them, including a relative or friend, except for a voter's employer or their union officer or representative.
+At a polling location, a voter with a disability or who is unable to read or write English may designate anyone to assist them, including a relative or friend, except for a voter's employer or their union representative.
 A voter may also be assisted by two poll workers (each of a different political party.)
-An affidavit must be completed BEFORE entering the booth to assist the voter.
+An affidavit must be completed BEFORE entering the voting machine booth to assist the voter.
 No one who assists a voter may disclose information about how that person voted.

 Indiana allows students to choose about where to register to vote.
 If you are attending college, you may change your registration and vote at your campus address or choose to remain registered at your home address.
 If registered at your home address, you can request a mailed ballot or come home to vote.